jjackson19862017/StephensPopShop/README.md

 I also changed the way the cart and checkout looks, they now appear as tables so it looks like an invoice.

 --> "Empty Lists UI Update"

+I have found a problem with paying for things with Stripe so I am watching the videos again.

+My jquery and the stripe js was being loaded out of order.

+--> "Fixed Stripe Payments"